Compared to larger RVs, camper vans (class B RVs) can get you off the beaten path. Photo by Amanda Capritto.

 If you’ve been bitten by the vanlife bug, one of the first decisions you’ll face is choosing the right camper van.
 With so many options, from fully built-out Class B motorhomes to DIY conversions, the choice can feel overwhelming.
 Understanding the different types of camper vans can help you make an informed decision about what fits your lifestyle and budget.

-When considering camper vans, it’s essential to recognize how they compare to other RV types.
+When considering camper vans, it’s essential to recognize not just how they compare to one another, but also how they compare to other RV types.
 This guide breaks down the key differences to help you decide.
 Below, we’ll focus specifically on camper vans, their classifications, and which models might be best for your needs.

 What Is a Camper Van?